nguyensjsu/sp22-202-the-architects/member-journals/journal_devansh.md

 - ### What I plan to do next:
     - Implement a design pattern for handling initialization and teardown of screens.
+    - Implement Sound Effects and Sound Handler using Observer design pattern.
     - Resolve any new issues based on testing.

 - ### Blockers: